wp-plugins/youtube-live-stream-auto-embed/readme.txt

 **Pro Version:**

+* <strong>NEW FEATURE:</strong> Display text/image/html content with a message that changes when streaming live and when not streaming live using a new shortcode

 * <strong>Automatically</strong> Embeds a YouTube <strong>Live Stream</strong> from a Channel ID
 * <strong>Automatically</strong> Embeds Latest Video/Previous Live Show OR Playlist when <strong>NOT</strong> Streaming Live
 * Options to set YouTube Player Width and Height